-Specifically, Nathan and Matt shared some of the actions that Holcim had initiated since the last meeting including additional (inhouse) monitoring of groundwater levels (which are proposed to be embedded in the revised EMP); installing a device to capture the RL of the pit as an additional data point, and also, making the spring water at one of the spring sites more useable by installing a pipe and a storage drum for collection.
+At the February 2021 meeting, Nathan and Matt shared some of the actions that Holcim had initiated since November 2020 including additional (inhouse) monitoring of groundwater levels (which will now be embedded in the revised EMP); installing a device to capture the RL of the pit as an additional data point, and also, making the spring water at one of the spring sites more useable by installing a pipe and a storage drum for collection.

 There was discussion about the overall complexities of groundwater monitoring and the current questions from the community regarding the groundwater monitoring reports and assessments.
-The following dot points capture the key sentiments and possibilities actions expressed at this meeting:
+The following dot points capture the key sentiments and actions expressed at this February meeting: